Larkinabout/fvtt-challenge-tracker/README.md

 # Challenge Tracker
-An interactive aid to track successes and failures in challenges.
+An interactive aid to track successes and failures in challenges à la D&D 4e-inspired skill challenges and Blades in the Dark progress clocks.

 ![challenge-tracker](./images/challenge-tracker.png) ![challenge-tracker](./images/challenge-tracker-progress-clock.png)